Note

 Integration with Fabric Environments

 By default, this Livy API session runs against the default starter pool for the workspace.
 Alternatively you can use Fabric Environments Create, configure, and use an environment in Microsoft Fabric to customize the Spark pool that the Livy API session uses for these Spark jobs.
-To use a Fabric Environment, simply update the prior notebook cell with this json payload.
+To use a Fabric Environment, update the prior notebook cell with this json payload.

 create_livy_session = requests.post(livy_base_url, headers = headers, json = {